Man checking phone

 Share this

-A good profile tool will provide a summary of a candidate’s previous driving and collision experience, together with other important factors you need to consider, such as any medical conditions they have or if they are taking medication that could affect their driving.
+A driver profile tool can also help, as it can provide a useful insight into some details that a licence check does not cover.
+This could include the candidate’s previous driving and collision experience, together with other important factors you need to consider, such as any medical conditions or if they are taking medication that could affect their driving.
+These tools can be found online and completed before a candidate is interviewed.

 Was this article helpful?